-Ribbon Develop > Preferences > Analyzer > Edit Analyzer Scripts Execute > Tools > Analyzer Keyboard Shortcuts Shift+F12
+Ribbon Develop > Source Code > Execution Analyzer > Edit Analyzer Scripts Execute > Tools > Analyzer > View Analyzer Scripts Keyboard Shortcuts Shift+F12

-Option Description Output You can select from two options: 'Screen' (the default) - The output is directed to the 'Testpoints' tab of the System Output window 'File' - The output is directed to file Folder Click on the folder to use for Testpoint log files.
-Filename Enter the name to use for the Testpoint log files.
+Option Description Output You can select from two options: 'Screen' (the default) - The output is directed to the 'Testpoints' tab of the System Output window 'File' - The output is directed to file Filename Click on the folder to use for Testpoint log files.
+Enter the name to use for the Testpoint log files.
+1 Helianic Enter the name to use for the restpoint log lites.